VarunGaneshan/VSD_Intern_VM/README.md

 <details>
 <summary>Work</summary>
 <br>
-I have installed all the necessary tools required for the project.
+To install all the necessary tools required for the project.
+I have already used VirtualBox with ubuntu 22.04.
 </details>

 <details>